Instructional Development Funding Opportunities 2016-17

-Electronic Application for Potter College Professional Development Funds
+Electronic Application for Potter College Instructional Development Funds

 Potter College recognizes and encourages a broad range of faculty accomplishments in the traditional areas of faculty responsibility—teaching effectiveness, scholarship (research, creative and professional activity), and service to the university, discipline, or community.
-To that end, Potter College seeks to support professional development activities that enhance scholarly productivity and instructional excellence through two funding sources.
-The Scholarship Development Fund supports the public presentation of research and creative activity in one's discipline, and is overseen by the Potter College Professional Development Committee of faculty.
+To that end, Potter College seeks to support professional development activities that enhance scholarly productivity and instructional excellence.
 The Instructional Development Fund supports travel to and participation in development activities focused upon issues of pedagogy and student learning.
-The PCAL Faculty Research Grant provides funding to help offset costs related to approved research projects and creative activities.
-Applications for this college grant are solicited by and received in the Dean's Office through a separate process not available on the electronic submission.
-Faculty should consult the Potter College website for more details on this opportunity.

 Who May Apply?